 A split graph is a graph that has a vertex set that can be partitioned into a clique and an independent set.
-Tyshkevich (see [177]) defines a canonically decomposable graph as follows.
-For a split graph S with a given partition of its vertex set into an independent set A and a clique B (denoted by S(A, B)), and an arbitrary graph H the composition $S(A, B) \circ H$ is the graph obtained by taking the disjoint union of S(A, B) and H and adding to it all edges having an endpoint in each of B and V(H).
-If G contains nonempty induced subgraphs H and S and vertex subsets A and B such that $G = S(A, B) \circ H$ , then G is canonically decomposable; otherwise G is canonically indecomposable.
-Barrus [177] proved that every connected graph on at least 3 vertices that is split or canonically decomposable is antimagic.
+Tyshkevich (see [202]) defines a canonically decomposable graph as follows.
+For a split graph S with a given partition of its vertex set into an independent set A and a clique B (denoted by S(A,B)), and an arbitrary graph B the composition $S(A,B) \circ H$ is the graph obtained by taking the disjoint union of S(A,B) and B and adding to it all edges having an endpoint in each of B and B and B such that B such that B and B such that B is canonically decomposable; otherwise B is canonically indecomposable.
+Barrus [202] proved that every connected graph on at least 3 vertices that is split or canonically decomposable is antimagic.

-Hartsfield and Ringel [472] conjecture that every tree except $P_2$ is antimagic and, moreover, every connected graph except $P_2$ is antimagic.
-Alon, Kaplan, Lev, Roditty, and Yuster [54] use probabilistic methods and analytic number theory to show that this conjecture is true for all graphs with n vertices and minimum degree $\Omega(\log n)$ .
-They also prove that if G is a graph with $n \ge 4$ vertices and $\Delta(G) \ge n-2$ , then G is antimagic and all complete partite graphs except $K_2$ are antimagic.
-Chawathe and Krishna [281] proved that every complete m-ary tree is antimagic.
+Hartsfield and Ringel [511] conjecture that every tree except $P_2$ is antimagic and, moreover, every connected graph except $P_2$ is antimagic.
+Alon, Kaplan, Lev, Roditty, and Yuster [58] use probabilistic methods and analytic number theory to show that this conjecture is true for all graphs with n vertices and minimum degree $\Omega(\log n)$ .
+They also prove that if G is a graph with

+$n \ge 4$ vertices and $\Delta(G) \ge n-2$ , then G is antimagic and all complete partite graphs except $K_2$ are antimagic.
+Chawathe and Krishna [307] proved that every complete m-ary tree is antimagic.

-Kaplan, Lev, and Roditty [567] prove that every non-trivial rooted tree for which every vertex that is a not a leaf has at least two children is antimagic.
-For a graph H with mvertices and an Abelian group G they define H to be G-antimagic if there is a one-to-one mapping from the edges of H to the nonzero elements of G such that the sums of the labels of the edges incident to v, taken over all vertices v of H, are distinct.
-For any $n \ge 2$ they show that a non-trivial rooted tree with n vertices for which every vertex that is a not a leaf has at least two children is $Z_n$ -antimagic if and only if n is odd.
+Kaplan, Lev, and Roditty [629] prove that every non-trivial rooted tree for which every vertex that is a not a leaf has at least two children is antimagic.
+For a graph H with m vertices and an Abelian group G they define H to be G-antimagic if there is a one-to-one mapping from the edges of H to the nonzero elements of G such that the sums of the labels of the edges incident to v, taken over all vertices v of H, are distinct.
+For any $n \geq 2$ they show that a non-trivial rooted tree with n vertices for which every vertex that is a not a leaf has at least two children is $Z_n$ -antimagic if and only if n is odd.
 They also show that these same trees are G-antimagic for elementary Abelian groups G with prime exponent congruent to 1 (mod 3).

-Sonntag [1019] has extended the notion of antimagic labelings to hypergraphs.
+Sonntag [1125] has extended the notion of antimagic labelings to hypergraphs.
 He shows that certain classes of cacti, cycle, and wheel hypergraphs have antimagic labelings.
-In [129] Bača, MacDougall, Miller, Slamin, and Wallis survey results on antimagic, edge-magic total, and vertex-magic total labelings.
+In [145] Bača, MacDougall, Miller, Slamin, and Wallis survey results on antimagic, edge-magic total, and vertex-magic total labelings.